Qiskit/qiskit/docs/cdoc/qk-target.rst

     qk_target_free(target);

-The Target C API currently only supports additions of ``StandardGate`` instances as ``NormalOperation`` and queries using ``StandardGate`` instead of gate names.
+The Target C API currently only supports additions of ``StandardGate`` instances as ``NormalOperation``.
 The functionality will be expanded over time as we improve our Rust data model capabilities.

 Functions
 =========